You are here

 - arrange cover for annual leave or staff absences.

-For example, a practice could keep a log of alerts received and document action taken in response to these.
-There should be clinical oversight of the process.
+For example, a practice could keep a log of alerts.
+They could document action taken in response to these.
+There should be clinical involvement and oversight of the process.

 Key sources of information